-In the good ole U.S. of A., practically everything goes into the fridge—including foods that would be better off on the counter or in the cupboard.
-And then we hear something that rocks our world: Europeans keep their eggs on the counter.
+In the good ole U.S. of A., practically everything goes into the fridge.
+Except for these foods that will spoil if you throw them in the refrigerator, which is why Europeans keep their eggs on the counter.
 In fact, they strongly recommend against refrigerating eggs.
 What gives?
 Two different philosophies about preventing the same nasty bug—that’s what.

 Yev Haidamaka / Rd.com

 At the root of the issue is salmonella, one of the most common causes of bacterial food poisoning.
 It can run rampant through chicken farms, turning up on the outside of eggs thanks to contamination from dirt and feces; more insidious is when it’s inside the shell thanks to the bacteria infecting a hen’s ovaries.
 To combat the problem, back in the 1970s, the U.S. perfected egg washing: After laying, the eggs go straight to a machine where they’re shampooed with soap and hot water.
 This steamy shower washes away any potential salmonella, but it also strips the eggs of a thin coating called a cuticle.
 Without this protective layer, the eggs can’t keep water and oxygen in, or harmful bacteria out.
 So the eggs are refrigerated to combat infection.
 Steer clear of these 10 foods that might give you food poisoning.